-In the present work, we perform an in-depth analysis of the LFFD-factors to investigate the variability of the LFFD-factor over time, across different sensor positions, locations, and wind farms.
-We are interested in the additional damage that might be ignored if we do not consider the LFFD effect in the common practices.
-Our work aims at practical industrial applications and, as such, it must adopt the most widely accepted industry practices and standards for fatigue lifetime prediction.
+In the present work, we perform an in-depth analysis of the LFFD factors to investigate the variability of the LFFD factor over time, across different sensor positions, locations, and wind farms.
+We are interested in the additional damage that might be ignored if we do not consider the LFFD effect in common practices.
+Our work is aimed at practical industrial applications, and, as such, it must adopt the most widely accepted industry practices and standards for fatigue lifetime prediction.
 In particular, the following is investigated in further detail:

-- 1. The trend of the convergence of LFFD-factors over time and the relative importance of growing time horizons in LFFD. - 2.
-Comparison of LFFD-factors for the direct measurements of sensors along the circumference of the wind turbine support structure with those calculated for FA/SS bending moments. - 3.
-Considering multiple support structures (with similar designs) in the same wind farm. - 4.
-Considering multiple foundation designs coming from two different wind farms.
+- the trend of the convergence of LFFD factors over time and the relative importance of growing time horizons in LFFDs - comparison of LFFD factors for the direct measurements of sensors along the circumference of the wind turbine support structure with those calculated for FA and SS bending moments - 3. multiple support structures (with similar designs) in the same wind farm - 4. multiple foundation designs coming from two different wind farms.

-The final scope of this study is to define the right short-to-long-term fatigue damage LFFD-factor for a specific OWT that can be applied as a multiplicative constant to the short-term damage whenever the low-frequency fatigue cycles cannot be retrieved, for instance, when working with 10-minute damages, or equivalently when working with short-term damage equivalent loads (DELs), where the time order of the short-term dataset is not available (Hübler et al., 2018; Weijtens et al., 2016).
+The final scope of this study is to define the right shortto long-term fatigue damage LFFD factor for a specific OWT that can be applied as a multiplicative constant to the short-term damage whenever the low-frequency fatigue cycles cannot be retrieved, for instance, when working with 10 min damages or equivalently when working with shortterm damage-equivalent loads (DELs), where the time order of the short-term dataset is not available (Hübler et al., 2018; Weijtens et al., 2016).